 You may have read previously that I receive a monthly injection of Somatuline Autogel (Lanreotide) which keeps me well.
 The Lanreotide patient leaflet clearly states “Lanreotide may reduce gallbladder motility and lead to gallstone formation.
 Therefore, patients may need to be monitored periodically.
 There have been post

 I also searched for studies and found this issue in technical papers (including for Acromegaly, the other condition treated by somatostatin analogues (SSA)).
 All the papers confirmed a risk of “Biliary stone disease” as a common side effect of SSAs.
-One study said the frequenty ranged from 10% to 63%.
+One study said the frequency ranged from 10% to 63%.
 The study also suggested that “patients with primary GI NET or undergoing abdominal surgery should be considered for prophylactic cholecystectomy” (gallbladder removal) – but they added that “no conclusion could be drawn on the indication of prophylactic cholecystectomy in patients with primary pancreatic or thoracic NET for whom abdominal surgery is not planned”.
-The study can be read here.
+Study can be read here.

-Gallstones can not only be very painful but they can potentially be life threatening.
+Gallstones can not only be very painful, but they can potentially be life threatening.
 On top of what I had already endured, future surgery to treat gallstones or to remove my gallbladder could be riskier than it might normally have been, so it was conveniently removed during a second major operation on my liver (the gallbladder is located very close).
 Worth noting that these risks are in addition to the normal risks associated with gallstone formation – read about that here.

 What does the gallbladder actually do?